About me

 To see more of my contributions to Open Source projects, visit my GitHub profile.

-I have, at various times, taught on the following subjects:
+In addition I have, at various times, taught courses on the following subjects:

-I’m also occasionally active on Stack Overflow, where I’m one of the 0.01% most active contributors of all time.
+I’m also occasionally active on Stack Overflow, where I’m one of the all-time top 0.01% contributors.

 Selected publications